joeybeninghove/woocommerce-gateway-cloudswipe/readme.txt

 = Features =

-- Built-in payment gateways such as Stripe, PayPal, Authorize.Net and more
+- Support for over 150 payment gateways including Authorize.net, Stripe, PayPal and lots more
+- Clone your WooCommerce theme to use as your hosted payment page
+- Custom subdomain
 - SSL included
-- Clone your WooCommerce theme to use as your hosted payment page
+- Unlimited Transactions
+- No Transaction Fees
-- English, French and Spanish translations
+- English, French and Spanish translations with more coming

 == Screenshots ==